Notify me

 Wristwatches History: The Early Years

-Initially, wristwatches were primarily designed for women as decorative accessories, and usually highly inaccurate.
-They related more to jewelry than the much more practical pocket watches used by men at the time.
+Initially, wristwatches were primarily designed for women as decorative accessories, and were usually highly inaccurate.
+They related more to jewellery than the much more practical pocket watches used by men at the time.

 In 1571 Elizabeth I of England received a wristwatch, which was described as an “armed watch”, from Robert Dudley.
 The oldest surviving wristwatch, which was described as a “bracelet watch” was made in 1806 and given to Joséphine de Beauharnais.
 In 1810, the watch-maker Abraham-Louis Breguet made a wristwatch for the Queen of Naples.
 And one of the earliest examples of Swiss wristwatches is the Patek Philippe “bracelet watch” created in 1868 for Countess Koscowicz of Hungary.